k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/12b_broadway_as_a_population_http.md

 In this exercise you will do the following:

 * Create a new population for the CASE_NOTE table in the Customer LU based on a Broadway flow.
-* Invoke an HTTP call using a Demo HTTP server.
+* Invoke an HTTP call using a demo HTTP server.
-* Concatenate the NOTE_TEXT retrieved by the DB query with the employee ID and name from HTTP call and populate it into the LU table.
+* Concatenate the NOTE_TEXT retrieved by the DB query with the employee ID and name from the HTTP call and populate it into the LU table.